-Note: 183.710 to 183.725 were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 183 or any series therein by legislative action.
+Note: 183.710 to 183.730 were enacted into law by the Legislative Assembly but were not added to or made a part of ORS chapter 183 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

-183.715 Submission of adopted rule to Legislative Counsel required; exception.
-(1) A state agency that adopts a rule shall submit a copy of the adopted rule to the Legislative Counsel within 10 days after the agency files a certified copy of the rule in the office of the Secretary of State as provided in ORS 183.355 (1).
-The copy of an amended rule that is submitted to the Legislative Counsel must show all changes to the rule by striking through material to be deleted and underlining all new material, or by any other method that clearly shows all new and deleted material.
+183.715 Submission of adopted rule to Legislative Counsel required.
+If a state agency adopts, amends or repeals a rule, the Secretary of State shall electronically submit a copy of the adopted, amended or repealed rule to the Legislative Counsel within 10 days after the agency files the rule in the office of the Secretary of State as provided in ORS 183.355.
+The electronic transmission of an amended rule that is submitted to the Legislative Counsel must show all changes to the rule by striking through material to be deleted and underlining all new material, or by any other method that clearly shows all new and deleted material.
+[Formerly 171.707; 1991 c.94 §1; 1999 c.167 §1; 2005 c.18 §2; 2017 c.518 §7]